Android-for-Python/Camera4Kivy/README.md

 On Android a pinch/spread gesture controls zoom, and a tap overrides any automatic focus and metering (if available).
 Some `connect_camera()` options are platform specific.

+Be aware Preview operation depends on a physical GPU for adequate frame rate, it is not recommended for devices with a software emulated GPU.

 ## Install

 A [camera provider](https://github.com/Android-for-Python/camera4kivy#camera-provider) may be required.
 On a destop the camera provider is installed once.
 On Android the camera provider is [added to each project](https://github.com/Android-for-Python/camera4kivy#android-camera-provider).